Machine-Tool-Simulator/Simulator-Web-Client/README.md

 In addition, a list of feedback from users has been compiled into the following possible improvements for the web page in the future:

 ***High priority***
-* Part highlighting

-    * Make it so the user can click all the parts

 * Add alerts for if user does something wrong
     * Want to do more display for when things go wrong
 * Fix grammar in text; split up into sections with better formatting